taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 1. Follow PHP Selector [installation guide](./#installation-and-update-4).
 2. Make sure the following settings are set in the LSWS Web Admin console:
-  * Configuration ➞ Server ➞ General ➞ CloudLinux OS Shared: `CageFS` or `CageFS without suEXEC`
+  * Configuration ➞ Server ➞ General ➞ CloudLinux OS: `CageFS` or `CageFS without suEXEC`
   * Configuration ➞ Server ➞ General ➞ PHP suEXEC: `Yes`

 **How to set up LiteSpeed version 5.3+ to use PHP Selector**